-It is possible to adjust the value of basic components in the schematic from within the simulation interface, which lets you conveniently adjust component values based on simulation results.
-Each time the component value is tuned, the simulation is re-run with the new component value.
-You can tune the value of passive resistors, inductors, and capacitors, or the voltage or current of DC voltage and current sources.

-To tune a component, use Simulation $\rightarrow$ Add Tuned Value..., the keyboard shortcut $\intercal$ , or the $\checkmark$ button in the toolbar, and then click on the component to tune in the schematic.
-This adds a tuning control for that component in the bottom right corner of the simulator window.
-Multiple components can be tuned at once, with a separate tuning control per component.
+It is possible to change the value of passive (R, L, C) simulation elements using sliders in order to graphically adjust them.
+Whenever the slider is set to a new position, the simulation is run with the new parameters and the current simulation plot is updated.
+In order to add a slider for a component, use Simulation $\rightarrow$ Add Tuned Value..., the keyboard shortcut $\top$ or the $\checkmark$ button in the toolbar, and then click on the component to tune.

-Tune R1

-E24 E48 E96 E192

-2k

-1k

-500

-- Save

-- The top text field sets the top end of the tuning range. - The bottom text field sets the bottom end of the tuning range. - The middle text field sets the actual component value that is used in the simulation.
-This value can also be adjusted using the slider. - The Save button updates the schematic symbol with the tuned value.
-Until you press the Save button, the schematic symbol will keep its original value. - The 👕 button removes the component from the Tune panel and restores its original value.
+- The top text field sets the maximum component value, - The middle text field sets the actual component value, - The bottom text field sets the minimum component value,

+The slider allows the user to modify the component value,

+- The Save button modifies component value on the schematic to the value selected with the slider, - The 👕 button removes the component from the Tune panel and restores its original value.